JerryWu0430/meeting-diagram/summary-agent/README.md

 ## Features

 - 🎤 **Voice Interaction**: Speak naturally to interact with your AI assistant
+- 📝 **Real-time Transcription**: See your full speech converted to text in real-time
-- 📝 **Smart Summaries**: Get instant AI-powered summaries of meeting content
+- 🎯 **Live Summaries**: Get AI-generated summaries that update automatically as you speak
 - ✅ **Action Items**: Automatically extract and organize follow-up tasks
 - 🧠 **AI-Powered**: Built on OpenAI's latest GPT models for intelligent assistance